Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Literature review

 \section{Literature review}

-Early detection of ASD is very important, so that the individual gets the appropriate treatment for the disorder.
-Accuracy in detection of ASD still remains a big concern in field of medical treatment and requires high level assessment and expertise in this field.
-Some of the advancements in these are as follows, \begin{itemize} \item ASD detection instruments like Autism Diagnostic Observation Schedule (ADOS), Childhood Autism Rating Scale (CARS) and Autism Diagnostic Interview (ADI-R) have been developed in recent time for the detection of ASD in individuals \cite{3,5,6,7}.
+Early detection of ASD is of paramount importance to ensure timely and appropriate intervention for affected individuals.
+However, achieving high accuracy in ASD detection remains a significant challenge, requiring advanced assessment tools and specialized expertise.
+Recent advancements in the field include the following:

+\begin{itemize} \item Standardized ASD diagnostic instruments such as the Autism Diagnostic Observation Schedule (ADOS), Childhood Autism Rating Scale (CARS), and Autism Diagnostic Interview-Revised (ADI-R) have been developed to facilitate reliable identification of ASD in individuals~\cite{3,5,6,7}.